 External Ids for FASN Gene

 The enzyme encoded by this gene is a multifunctional protein.
 Its main function is to catalyze the synthesis of palmitate from acetyl-CoA and malonyl-CoA, in the presence of NADPH, into long-chain saturated fatty acids.
 In some cancer cell lines, this protein has been found to be fused with estrogen receptor-alpha (ER-alpha), in which the N-terminus of FAS is fused in-frame with the C-terminus of ER-alpha. [provided by RefSeq, Jul 2008]

 GeneCards Summary for FASN Gene

 FASN (Fatty Acid Synthase) is a Protein Coding gene.
-Diseases associated with FASN include Obesity and Partial Fetal Alcohol Syndrome.
-Among its related pathways are fatty acid biosynthesis initiation and Metabolism of water-soluble vitamins and cofactors.
+Diseases associated with FASN include Partial Fetal Alcohol Syndrome and Obesity.
+Among its related pathways are Metabolism and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
 GO annotations related to this gene include poly(A) RNA binding and identical protein binding.
 An important paralog of this gene is OXSM.

 UniProtKB/Swiss-Prot for FASN Gene

 Fatty acid synthetase catalyzes the formation of long-chain fatty acids from acetyl-CoA, malonyl-CoA and NADPH.
 This multifunctional protein has 7 catalytic activities and an acyl carrier protein.

 Fatty acid synthase (FASN), EC 22.214.171.124, is a multienzyme that catalyzes the conversion of acetyl-CoA and malonyl-CoA to the 16-carbon fatty acid palmitate.
 FASN overexpression and hyperactivity is commonly associated with malignant cells.